NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Flashing-The-Bootloader.md

 ## Programming The Board With Arduino

-Open up the Arduino IDE and make sure it's configured properly.
+Open up the Arduino IDE and make sure it's configured properly (See notes in "Programmin The Hardware Lab").
 The run the blink test on the board.
 Your PCB should have a blinking light!

 Your board is not ready for use!